TosbackCgusBridge-Bot/CGUs-versions/Hubpages/Privacy Policy.md

 We use the information we collect to provide our Services and to customize your experience with the Services, including to show content and advertising that we think is likely to be of interest to you.
 We also use the information we collect to:

 *   Communicate with you about products, services, and events offered by Maven and others, and provide news and information we think will be of interest to you;
-*   Monitor and analyze trends, usage, and activities in connection with our Services.
+*   Monitor and analyze trends, usage, and activities in connection with our Services;
 *   Detect, investigate and prevent fraudulent transactions and other illegal activities and protect the rights and property of Maven and others;
 *   Facilitate contests, sweepstakes, and promotions and process and deliver entries and rewards. and
 *   Carry out any other purpose described to you at the time the information was collected.